-Publisher's Note: Due to the Covid-19 outbreak many of these art spaces are currently closed.
-We're including the info we received, but strongly suggest that you call any venue you are thinking of visiting - some are trying to stay open, some have closed their doors, but are still working with customers, some open by appointment only.
+Publisher's Note: Due to the COVID-19 outbreak many of these art spaces may be currently closed.
+But some have opened.
+We're including the info we received, but strongly suggest that you call any venue you are thinking of visiting.
 And, some are operating on the Internet.
 Don't forget about these people, there are many ways you can support them during these troubling times.
+Check out their websites.